jhin1m/laravel-api-master-class/README.md

 ## Learning Notes

+# Course Progress & Key Learnings

 This section will be updated as I progress through the course with key learnings and important concepts.

+---

-Day 1 - Sep 23, 2025
+## Day 1 - Sep 23, 2025
-: Create project and create README.md for this.
+- Initialize project and create `README.md`.

-: Set up User model, factory, migration, and update DatabaseSeeder.
+- Set up **User** model, factory, and migration.
+- Update `DatabaseSeeder`.

-: That's easy enough.
-Let's move on.
+- *That's easy enough.
+Let's move on.*

+---

-Day 2 - Sep 24, 2025
+## Day 2 - Sep 24, 2025
-: Implement logic functionally with validation and update API routes.
+- Implement core logic with validation.
+- Update **API routes**.

-: Add authentication with Laravel Sanctum.
+- Add authentication with **Laravel Sanctum**.

-: Create AuthController with register and login methods.
+- Create `AuthController` with `register` and `login` methods.

-: Implement registration and login logic.
+- Implement registration and login logic.

-: Add authentication middleware to routes.
+- Apply authentication middleware to routes.

-: That's a good start.
-Let's keep going.
+- *That's a good start.
+Let's keep going.*

+---

-Day 3 - Sep 25, 2025
+## Day 3 - Sep 25, 2025
-: Add Ticket model, factory, migration, and update DatabaseSeeder and API routes.
+- Add **Ticket** model, factory, and migration.
+- Update `DatabaseSeeder` and API routes.

-: Create TicketController with index and store methods.
+- Create `TicketController` with `index` and `store` methods.

-: Implement ticket listing and creation logic.
+- Implement ticket listing and creation logic.

-: Add authentication middleware to ticket routes.
+- Protect ticket routes with authentication middleware.

-: Test ticket endpoints with Postman.
+- Test ticket endpoints using **Postman**.

-: Make sure to document everything in README.md.
+- Document progress in `README.md`.

-: That's a solid foundation.
-Let's continue building.
+- *That's a solid foundation.
+Let's continue building.*

+---

+## Day 4 - Sep 28, 2025
+- Implement **API versioning** for tickets.
+- Create separate controllers for each API version.
+- Update routes to use versioned controllers.
+- Test versioned API endpoints with **Postman**.
+- Document API versioning strategy in `README.md`.

+- Authentication functionality with login and register endpoints, and update API routes.
+- *That's a significant enhancement.
+Let's keep improving.*